-The Amazon Fire Stick is part of Amazon’s Fire TV brand, launched in 2014 with the Fire TV.
-It is part a series of digital media players that allow you to stream video content to your television via your internet connection.
+The Amazon Fire Stick is part of Amazon’s Fire TV brand, launched in 2014 with Fire TV.
+These digital media players allow you to stream video content to your television via your internet connection.
 Imagine a DVD player you never had to load and that regularly updates with new content.

 Fire currently comes in three different models, including the Amazon Fire Stick, but each one has a couple of key things in common.
-Each device can access over 15,000 apps and games, including Disney Plus, Netflix, Amazon Prime (obviously), Hulu, HBO Now, YouTube, ESPN, and more.
+Each device can access over 15,000 apps and games, including Disney Plus, Netflix, Amazon Prime (obviously), Hulu, HBO Now, YouTube, and ESPN Plus.

-Looking to cut the cord but still watch traditional TV?
-Fire TV supports live sports and TV programming through services like Sling TV and Hulu with Live TV.
-Whether you’re looking for the best in on-demand streaming or a replacement for your cable package, Amazon Fire TV has the options you need.
+Fire Stick can also help you stream live TV.
+Fire TV supports live sports and TV programming through services like Sling TV and Hulu Live TV.
+Whether you’re looking for the best in on-demand streaming, or a replacement for your cable package, Amazon Fire TV has the options you need.

 How does Amazon Fire TV work?